yukisuet/LCR/04_this_cohort/Stat_Inference_II.md

 - Hypothesis testing is a method used to make decisions or inferences about a population based on sample data.
 - It helps determine if the observed data provides enough evidence to support a specific claim or reject it.
 - For example, *is there a relationship between two variables?*
-  - Between the size of a house in Sacramento and its sale price
+  - Between the size of a house in Sacramento and its sale price.

 ---
 #### Null and Alternative Hypotheses